University of the Mediterranean

 The University of the Mediterranean Aix-Marseille II (Universitat de la Mediterranèa Ais-Marselha) was a French university in the Academy of Aix and Marseille.
 Historically, it was part of the University of Aix-Marseille based across the communes of Aix-en-Provence and Marseille in southern France.
-It had 24,000 students.
+On 1 January 2012 the Université de la Méditerranée merged with the University of Provence and Paul Cézanne University to become Aix-Marseille University.

 Academic programs

 The university was particularly strong in sciences with faculties for science (Faculté des Sciences de Luminy), sport sciences (Faculté des Sciences du Sport), engineering (École supérieure d'ingénieurs de Luminy) and economic science and management (Faculté des Sciences Économiques et de Gestion).
 The medical school comprised the faculties of Medicine, Pharmacy and Dentistry.

 In addition, there were a number of institutes: